todologico/jetstream-docker/README.md

 [![Jetstream Docker](https://raw.githubusercontent.com/todologico/jetstream-docker/main/laravel-jet.jpg)](https://github.com/todologico/jetstream-docker)

-##  Laravel Jetstream con Inertia (Vuejs) ​- Docker - Listo para instalar
+##  Laravel Jetstream with Inertia (Vuejs) - Docker - Ready to Install
 ### Laravel 11 - Jetstream 5 - MariaDB - phpMyAdmin

-**Instalación no productiva:**
+**Non-Production Installation:**

-Clonar el repositorio.
+Clone the repository.

-Situados en /jetstream-docker, desde la consola ejecutar el siguiente comando, el cual creara las carpeta "db" (volumen mariadb) y "src" (codigo laravel) y levantará los contenedores de los tres servicios.
+Once located in the /jetstream-docker directory, run the following command in the console, which will create the "db" (MariaDB volume) and "src" (Laravel code) directories and start the containers for the three services..

 **mkdir -p src && mkdir -p db && docker-compose up -d**

-Ingreso al contenedor con usuario no root (appuser):
+Accessing the Container with a Non-Root User (appuser):

 **su appuser**
 **composer require laravel/jetstream**